asemoon/team/README.md

 # Tech Startup Maturity Levels
-A software company is formed to mainly build solutions that a target market has demand for.
+A SaaS software company is formed to mainly build solutions that a target market has demand for.
 For a tech company to be generally successful at what they do, they need to build their software solution in a way that:

 * It continuously delivers value to the end users with best user experience possible.